I WENT TO WALDORF

 The language is more elevated than any that our teachers would have used with us, but the message is very familiar to me: Nothing is simply what it is, it is always something else, something higher, or lower.
 Moral and spiritual lessons abound; the actual, physical world has value only to the extent that its points us away from itself.
 Accordingly, we must not conceive that a mountain is merely a towering mass of rock and earth — it is a manifestation, a lesson, an image bearing on our moral experience.
 Insisting that all phenomena represent (in ways that must be hermetically divined) esoteric precepts, Anthroposophists cause phenomena to recede into a multi-layered, oracular haze.
 Mr. Gardner also writes,

 Properly trained teachers at Waldorf schools don’t make that mistake: They always direct attention away from the “apparent world” to the many concealed “levels of truth” in order to empower the human soul.
 They have their eyes on what lies beyond — real or otherwise.
 And that is the key: real or otherwise.
 Peering deeply, seeing beyond superficial appearances can be, of course, wise.
 Indeed, it may be considered the essence of wisdom.
-But you must see what is really present in the phenomena you study — you must not imagine “hidden truths” that are mere figments of your own imagination.
-Steiner's followers often commit precisely the error of substituting fancies for facts.
+But you must see what is really present in the phenomena you study — you must not imagine “hidden truths” that are mere figments of your fancy.
+Steiner's followers often commit precisely the error of substituting fantasies for facts.
 They “perceive” occult states and events that do not actually exist.
-They fantasize, and they lure students into their fantasies.
+They dream, and they lure students into their unconscious fabrications.

 I should stress that not everyone at our Waldorf school was an occultist.
 Most of the students, lots of the parents, and even a fair number of the teachers seemed to be regular folks.
 And there were a few apparent fence-sitters, teachers and parents who seemed to sense something spiritually alluring about Waldorf without fully committing themselves to it.
 But among the faculty, undeniably, there were also the others, the true believers: individuals who always seemed to be trying to peer through the thin veil separating the physical realm from the spiritual (as they might have put it).
 They were serious individuals, mainly, who sometimes got faraway looks in their eyes — yet they also had a sort of steel in them, a sense of sureness.
 They possessed holy secrets, keys to cosmic truth.

 Sometimes some of the secrets were partially revealed.
 Surprisingly, at least a few of the secrets seemed to involve race.
-During twelfth grade, my class was taught biology by our headmaster, Mr. Gardner.
-I don’t know what credentials he had in biology, if any, but because he was headmaster, his authority was unquestioned.
+One year in high school, my class was taught biology by our headmaster, Mr. Gardner.
+I don’t know what credentials he had in biology, if any, but because he was headmaster, his authority to do almost anything he wished at the school was virtually unquestioned.
 He commanded respect — he was tall, dignified, articulate — a dominant male whose word was not to be doubted.
 Still, I remember being troubled by a lecture he delivered one morning.
 Mr. Gardner laid out for us the overarching structure of the family of man.
 He explained that the various races stood at different levels of moral development — each was forging its own destiny.
 He said these things sympathetically, with no hint of condescension.
 Yet the vibe was in the room that morning: The terms he used were more metaphysical than biological.
 The oriental races, he said, are ancient, wise, but vitiated.
 The African races are youthful, unformed, childlike, he said.
 Standing near the center of humanity’s family are the currently most advanced races, the whites, he said.
 [He was giving us a modified version of Steiner's views: See "Steiner's Racism" and "Lecture".]

 There is no way for me to prove that Mr. Gardner and Mrs. Karl made the remarks I have attributed to them.
 All I can do is offer my solemn oath that I have carried clear, consistent memories of those remarks throughout my life.
 (Some of my own classmates have told me that their recollections confirm mine.)
 If my memory has grown dim or betrayed me in any particulars, nonetheless I am confident that my account of these two lessons is, in its essentials, accurate.
-Years after leaving Waldorf, I learned that the things Mr. Gardner and Mrs. Karl said are largely consistent with Steiner’s doctrines.
-If I had known this at the time, perhaps my teachers’ remarks would not have startled me enough to burn such lasting impressions.
+Years after leaving Waldorf, I learned that the remarks Mr. Gardner and Mrs. Karl delivered were largely consistent with Steiner’s doctrines.
+If I had known this at the time, perhaps my teachers’ satements would not have startled me enough to burn such lasting impressions.

 Actually, information of all kinds was kept from us, not just the ideological sort.
 As I have said, Waldorf’s curriculum wasn’t primarily meant to educate us, as that term is usually understood.
 We did some homework, in high school, and we took occasional tests, and we wrote papers now and then.
 We picked up some knowledge of standard academic subjects.
 Yet all of that was, in a sense, incidental.
 No one could have mistaken Waldorf for a hotbed of intellectual excellence.
 Our teachers had different, overriding concerns.
 Waldorf’s priority was to quietly condition our souls and hearts to receive spiritual influences.
 To that end, our teachers subtly encouraged us always to move toward the light and away from the dark (in all its meanings).
 Those of us who were most susceptible to this understated manipulation were powerfully affected.
 I won’t violate the privacy of my former schoolmates, so I’ll speak only for myself.
 To my ultimate regret, I was a dutiful and submissive schoolboy, not wholly credulous, but nearly so.
 For me, Waldorf’s impact was thrilling.
 I developed esoteric yearnings — I was eager for revelation — I longed for things transcendent, for supernal beauty and grandeur.
 The expectation of these blessings grew in me for years and sustained me.
 But then, gradually, a reaction set in.
 It became increasingly pronounced as I progressed through high school.
 I was pained that the world, and I, fell so far short — always, it seemed, so far short.
 Dreams of the transcendent remained just that — vague, alluring dreams, perpetually out of reach.
 Longing for the unobtainable is a prescription for frustration, or desperation.
 I continued to long — perhaps more than ever — but I came to feel that my longings were becoming a burden.